Gbukaa/security_week/acebook-on-aws/README.md

 ![Acebook Architecture](assets/acebook-on-aws-architecture.jpg?raw=true "Acebook Architecture")

+The diagram above shows Github connected to Github Actions which is then connected to S3.
+AWS Code deploy is connected to S3 and EC2

 ### Project Setup

 1. One member in your group, fork the following [GitHub repository](https://github.com/makersacademy/acebook-node-template).
 Yes, it's Acebook with Node!